-REGGIE can be accessed via any touch-tone telephone or computer with Internet access using your Personal Excess Web Service (PAWS) logon ID.
-To register by computer you must have a PAWS account, which can be set up by calling 578-TIGER or 578-4437.
+REGGIE can be accessed via any touch-tone telephone by dialing 57T-IGER or via a computer with Internet access using your Personal Access Web Services (PAWS) logon ID.
+To register by computer you must have a PAWS account, which can be set up by calling 57T-IGER or 578-4437.
 It takes at least two hours to have the account set up.
 Also, as you use your PAWS account, remember to exit the Internet browser when you are finished.
 If you leave it open, someone else might access your PAWS account.

-Students who encounter any difficulty with the system may call the Office of Admissions and Student Records (578-5303) or the Computing Services HELP desk (334-3375) for assistance.
+Students who encounter any difficulty with the system may call the Office of Admissions and Student Records (578-8646) or the Computing Services HELP desk (334-3375) for assistance.